maulanaadil/HotelHub/README.md

 # Welcome to HotelHub
 Project untuk memenuhi tugas besar Pemograman Visual GUI.

+## Rule
+Use JDK Version 14 or Under

 ## Guide
+Reccomend Tool Use Netbeans
 Once you've established working in your repo, you should follow these steps when starting to work each time in the repo:

 - Update your local repo from the central repo (**git pull origin master**).